rislah/jagex-launcher/README.md

 ![Screenshot 4](screenshot4.jpg)

 ## Why?
-Jagex has made it clear that ["The Jagex launcher and Jagex Accounts will not be supported on the Linux OS"](https://help.jagex.com/hc/en-gb/articles/13413514881937).
-The only alternative is to use Wine.
-I don't want to use Wine.
+Jagex has explicitly stated that ["The Jagex launcher and Jagex Accounts will not be supported on the Linux OS"](https://help.jagex.com/hc/en-gb/articles/13413514881937).
+This leaves Wine as the only official alternative, which I don't like.

-Also Jagex Launcher is intrusive and is constantly sending telemetry about your session.
-I don't like that.
+Furthermore, the official Jagex Launcher is known for its intrusive telemetry collection.

 ## Getting Started